Hawaii vs. UNLV NCAA Football Odds, Plays and Insights | November 13, 2021

 UNLV Stats and Trends

-- UNLV has played nine games, with five wins against the spread.
+- UNLV has five wins against the spread in nine games this season.

-- So far this year, the Rebels have been installed as underdogs by a 3-point margin or more seven times and are 4-3 ATS in those matchups.
+- The Rebels have an ATS record of 4-3 in their seven games as an underdog of 3 points or more this season.

 - UNLV's games this season have hit the over on four of eight set point totals (50%).